 In the vehicle fleet composition and allocation module, the total annual household mileage (including non-motorized mileage) is first determined using a log-linear regression model.
-The output of this model is used as input to the Multiple Discrete Continuous Extreme Value (MDCEV) model of vehicle fleet composition (13).
+The output of this model is used as input to the Multiple Discrete Continuous Extreme Value (MDCEV) model of vehicle fleet composition (Bhat and Sen, 2006).
 This model uses the total mileage as a travel budget which is allocated across the fleet of vehicles in the household.
 The MDCEV model formulation explicitly recognizes that vehicle ownership is characterized by multiple discreteness, with households free to choose multiple vehicle alternatives from among those in the market place.

-At this time, each alternative in the MDCEV model is defined as a combination of body type and vintage category and a non-motorized alternative (55 total alternatives).
+At this time, each alternative in the MDCEV model is defined as a combination of body type and vintage category.
 Nine body types are used, namely, sub-compact car, compact car, medium car, large car, sports car, medium sports utility vehicle (SUV), large SUV, van, and pick-up truck.
 Six different vintage categories are used, namely, new or less than one year, two to three years, four to five years, six to nine years, 10 to 12 years, and more than 12 years.
 The fuel type is not yet included as a dimension in the vehicle type choice model because of the very few observations of alternative fuel vehicles in virtually all vehicle data sets of travel surveys.
 As additional survey data about ownership of alternative fueled vehicles becomes available, the vehicle fleet composition simulation framework in CEMSELTS can be easily expanded to include consideration of fuel type.
+In the current version, the total number of alternatives in the MDCEV model is 55 (54 combinations of body type and vintage categories plus one non-motorized mileage alternative).

 After the vehicle type is simulated, the make and model of all vehicles in the fleet is determined.
 This is done using a multinomial logit model.
 The choice set for the multinomial logit model varies by body type and vintage category.
 There are a total of 759 make and model alternatives across all of the 54 combinations of body type and vintage categories.
 The model specifications include numerous variables that describe the attributes of each vehicle make and model.
-This information is obtained from the Wards Automotive Year Books and Green Vehicle Guide of the US Environmental Protection Agency (14, 15).
+This information is obtained from the Wards Automotive Year Books and Green Vehicle Guide of the US Environmental Protection Agency (Binder, 2010; EPA, 2011).
+This secondary data is appended to the vehicle records in a travel survey data set to facilitate model estimation.
 The model is therefore able to include several key vehicle attributes such as dimensions of the vehicle, horse power, engine capacity, type of wheel drive, curb weight, greenhouse gas rating, annual fuel cost, purchase price, and vehicle manufacturer indicator variables.

 Finally, a multinomial logit model is used to determine the primary driver of each vehicle owned by the household.
 The number of alternatives in this model is equal to the number of licensed drivers in the household.
 The model includes interaction terms that account for observed heterogeneity due to demographic attributes (such as gender, education, employment) that affects the allocation of drivers to vehicles.
+At this time, the MDCEV model of vehicle fleet composition and the multinomial logit model of primary driver allocation are independent models implemented in a sequential manner.
+However, in subsequent versions of CEMSELTS, a joint simultaneous equations MDCEV-MNL model of vehicle fleet composition and primary driver allocation that accounts for unobserved heterogeneity in vehicle choices and correlated unobserved factors affecting the endogenous variables will be deployed.

-RESULTS FROM THE SYNTHETIC POPULATION GENERATION PROCESS
+4. RESULTS FROM THE SYNTHETIC POPULATION GENERATION PROCESS